MartiZu/Study-Buddy-app/README.md

  ## Introduction
 [![Watch the video](https://img.youtube.com/vi/L-WxnATCCro/mqdefault.jpg)](https://youtu.be/L-WxnATCCro)

+## How to use
+1. After you clone the repo you will need to write in your terminal "npm i" to install all packages.
+2. You will need to create a .env file and store your db connecting using DB_CONNECTION_STRING
+3. In the same .env file you will also need to set up your variable PORT
+4. Now write in your terminal "npm run dev" and open the login page using your localhost port number

 Here is the team project I did on week 8 of The School of Code Bootcamp!
 Team work was essential to create this great app and I am so amazed by what we were able to build in 4 days.
 We were asked to reflect on what fellow bootcampers need during the Bootcamp to supprot them and provide a solution to a problem.
 As a team we all shared what problems we encountered, we then dot voted and identified a problem we wanted to tackle as a team.
 The sense of isolation bootcamper experience while studying remotely and the need to upskill.